lsylvestre/EMSOFT23/doc/syntax.md

 ## Informal semantics

-All constructs react instantaneously except tail-recursive calls (that pause until the next clock tick) and call to asynchronous primitives like `array_make` (that take several instant).
+All constructs react instantaneously except tail-recursive calls (that pause until the next clock tick) and call to asynchronous primitives like `array_make` (that take several instants).

 ## Functional features
 - Functions can take functions as parameters but cannot return functions.
 Partial application is not supported.
-- Tuples cannot contain functions (except for argument passing)
+- Tuples cannot contain functions (except for parameter passing)
 - Only tail-recursion is supported.